Today we have a fun and adorable crab craft for kids. These little paper crabs are so much fun to make and look super cute afterward.

 Crab Craft For Kids Supplies

-- Colored craft papers (We like reds and oranges, but you can use any color you like for your crabs)
+Colored Craft papers: We used reds and oranges, but you can make your crabs any color you like!

 - Pen or black marker